VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 - Number of users currently online
 - Number of users currently idle
 - Number of users currently on do not disturb
-- Number of user currently on mobile
+- Number of users currently on mobile for each status
+- Number of Not Registered users
-- Number of user who made a New Account (<1 day old account) before joining the server
+- Number of users who made a New Account (<1 day old account) before joining the server
 - Number of emojis
 - Verification Level
 - Number of Active Invites